rishabhyadavv/react-native-encryption/README.md

 } from 'rn-encryption';;
 ```

-Each method can be accessed directly without a default object wrapper.
+- **Each method can be accessed directly without a default object wrapper.**
+- **Please note that encryptFile/decryptFile methods are not available for web yet.**
+- **All web methods have promises while few native methods can be called without promises.**

 ---